dongzhang84/data_challenges/README.md

 Several data challenge problems at Insight Data Science program.

-1. The first one is to predict breast cancer using supervised machine learning algorithms.
+1. The first ([v1] (https://github.com/dongzhang84/data_challenges/blob/master/breast_cancer_v1.ipynb) and [v2] (https://github.com/dongzhang84/data_challenges/blob/master/breast_cancer_v2.ipynb)) is to predict breast cancer using supervised machine learning algorithms.

 2. The second one is to find the reason of "engagement drops" of yammer market using its data.